projektkurs-datascience/20-21/README.md

 ## Problem Sets

 To get students up and running R quickly we do weekly assignments where they have to solve problem sets in R on their own.
 If you like R programming, take a look at the folder Problem-Sets.
 All Problem-Sets are created using [RTutor](https://github.com/skranz/RTutor).
 We provide only the Problem Sets and not the solution files to these problem sets.
 If you are an instructor and plan to build on our problem sets we are happy to send you the solution files.
-Just write [Sebastian Kranz](https://www.uni-ulm.de/mawi/mawi-wiwi/institut/mitarbeiter/skranz/) or [me](https://www.uni-ulm.de/mawi/stuko-wiwi/mitarbeiter/rieber/) an E-mail.
+Just write [me](https://www.uni-ulm.de/mawi/stuko-wiwi/mitarbeiter/rieber/) an E-mail.

 We also host these problem sets on RStudio Cloud.
 If you want to test the problem sets you can **create a free account** on RStudio Cloud and follow the links provided for each problem set below.